NintendoLink07/MythicIOGrabber/RecentChanges.md

 ### Fixed

+- [Entry creation] The current Dragonflight raids should now be selectable again.

+- [Search Panel] There shouldn't be any more errors when searching for legacy raids and then trying to create a group of any kind.

 - Added a lot of TWW map data like boss icons, used in the raid progress info, the journal and the creation of a new group.

-- [Group Creator] The current Dragonflight raids should now be selectable again.

 - Boss icons in the raid progress info of the raider io panel should be correct icons again and not their encounter journal counterparts.